Mimi97-aqua/llm/Project 2/README.md

   * Pinecone
   * LLM
 * **_Process:_**
   * The document gets passed into a text splitter.
-(Splits into chunks)
+(Splits into chunks -> a continguous sequence of words/tokens.
+Process begins with tokenization.)
   * The document is passed into an embedding generator
   * The embeddings are stored in the database
     * **_Note:_** An embedding provides a way to represent and work with complex data in a meanngful way and in a high dimensional space.